paulround2tele/studio/docs/design-system/performance.md

 ## Overview

 The DomainFlow Design System is optimized for performance while maintaining rich functionality and accessibility.
-This guide covers performance optimization strategies, monitoring techniques, and best practices for building fast, responsive applications.
+This guide covers optimization strategies and best practices for building fast, responsive applications.

 ## Core Performance Principles